Eli Marozzi

 Eli Raphael Marozzi (1913–1999) was a sculptor, ceramist, teacher, and illustrator.

 He was born in Motegallo, Italy, but came to the United States as a child and grew up in Pennsylvania.
 He served in the United States military from 1941 to 1943.
-Marozzi received a bachelor's degree from the University of Washington in 1949 and a master's degree from the University of Hawaii in 1952.
+Marozzi received a bachelor's degree from the University of Washington in 1949 and a master's degree from the University of Hawaiʻi at Mānoa in 1952.
 His public sculptures include: